sssvip/blog-data/source/_posts/algorithm/fundamental/tree/binarysearchtree.md

 The tree is not balanced and exist problems of efficiency about search and insert.

 #### simple conclusion about BinarySearchTree operation
+> All conclusion you can compare with the [source code](https://github.com/sssvip/algorithms4th/blob/master/src/fundamentals/tree/binarysearchtree/BinarySearchTree.java) to view

 - **int size()**: